Chart Color Schemes

 Kembla Grange demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

 The area's educational profile is notable regionally, with university qualification rates at 26.7% among residents aged 15+, surpassing the SA3 area average of 16.9%.
-Bachelor degrees are most common at 19.3%, followed by postgraduate qualifications (4.8%) and graduate diplomas (2.6%).
-Vocational credentials are prevalent, with 42.4% of residents aged 15+ holding such qualifications – advanced diplomas at 12.9% and certificates at 29.5%.
+Bachelor degrees are most prevalent at 19.3%, followed by postgraduate qualifications (4.8%) and graduate diplomas (2.6%).
+Vocational credentials are prominent, with 42.4% of residents aged 15+ holding such qualifications – advanced diplomas account for 12.9% and certificates for 29.5%.

-Educational participation is high, with 30.2% of residents currently enrolled in formal education, including 11.2% in primary, 5.7% in secondary, and 4.5% in tertiary education.
-Educational facilities appear to be located outside the immediate catchment boundaries, requiring families to access schools in neighboring areas.
+Educational participation is high, with 30.2% of residents currently enrolled in formal education.
+This includes 11.2% in primary education, 5.7% in secondary education, and 4.5% pursuing tertiary education.

 Frequently Asked Questions - Education